Boeing–Sikorsky RAH-66 Comanche: Design

 For the light attack role, the RAH-66 was to be furnished with various armaments.
 It was equipped with a single chin-mounted 20 mm three-barrel XM301 rotary cannon, which could be pointed rearwards and retracted under a fairing when not in use to decrease the helicopter's radar cross-section.
 In addition, the RAH-66 was capable of internally carrying a maximum of six AGM-114 Hellfire air-to-ground missiles or up to twelve AIM-92 Stinger air-to-air missiles, which would be evenly divided between a pair of retractable weapons pylons.
 Beyond storing munitions internally, the Comanche could also mount external stub wings to carry up to eight Hellfire missiles or sixteen Stinger missiles.
 However, operations performing with armaments mounted externally would reduce the effectiveness of the Comanche's stealth technologies.

 In 2001, the Army sought to procure a "heavy attack" variant of the Comanche, which was intended to begin replacing Apaches in 2025.

 Aircraft on display

-Both prototype airframes, 94-0327 and 95-0001, are located at the United States Army Aviation Museum at Fort Novosel, Alabama.
+Both prototype airframes, 94-0327 and 95-0001, are located at the United States Army Aviation Museum at Fort Rucker, Alabama.